 One trainer had worked previously with several wolf dogs.
 His recommendation for Outlaw was a sanctuary placement.
 He described Outlaw as “generally good natured, pleasant, a loving young wolf, but exceedingly willful”, though he “did not see any behavior that [he] would term aggressive.”
-It was heartbreaking for his champion to let him go, but she kept her promise to him by ensuring he would have a secure environment that suited his nature and where he would be safe for the rest of his life.
+It was heartbreaking for his champion to let him go, but she kept her promise to him by ensuring he would have a secure environment that suited his nature and one where he would be safe for the rest of his life.

 In the early winter of 2016, volunteers and staff noticed that Outlaw was walking with a limp.
 It turned out he had a torn right ACL.
 W.O.L.F.’s veterinary team wanted to see if Outlaw’s leg would heal without surgery (an option that is sometimes appropriate).
 He and Reese were moved to a smaller, flat enclosure to help restrict Outlaw’s mobility to allow for healing.
 The best laid plans did not work.
-A few days later Outlaw tore his left ACL.
-Surgery was now the only option, and it would require surgery for each leg approximately 3 months apart.
+A few days later, Outlaw tore his left ACL.
+Surgery was now the only option, and it would require surgery for each leg approximately three months apart.
 Outlaw had his first surgery in late December.
-He spent nearly 3 months in recovery at an off-site infirmary and at a Sanctuary location specially modified to keep him comfortable and safe, always under the watchful eyes of staff.
+He spent nearly three months in recovery at an offsite infirmary and at a Sanctuary location specially modified to keep him comfortable and safe, always under the watchful eyes of staff.
 Outlaw visited with Reese on a regular basis to maintain their strong bond.
 They were always happy to see each other.